sandwizard/traveling-salesman-console-ver/README.md

 -considering we have to find the minimum Hamiltonian Cycle it helps to ignore the starting node .this is because each node is eventually visited thus making the start and end nodes irrelevant.

-with this flexibility i take each node and sort and store its edge information . i.e node connected to and and weight of the edge this sorted list which can be done in polynomial time .this completes the preparatory stages
+with this flexibility i take each node and sort and store its edge information . i.e node connected to and weight of the edge.this completes the preparatory stages

--- if you look at program .cs in my file it creates a new class of completeGraph.cs through which it checks weather the given graph is a valid complete Graph and runs three function which find the Hamiltonian Path.

-Initialise_nodes() //sorts the edges of each node and stores it.I know this is in polynomial time .

-FindHamiltoncycle() // as the name suggest explanation below.
-This is where i need the most help.

-lastedge() // the last edge is not found using the same approach but by using shortest path willexplain below

-# FindHamiltoncycle()
+# FindingHamiltoncycle

 The idea is to find the 2 minimum value edges of a node which are also minimum value edges of other node connected by the same edge . this confirms that this edge is contained in the minimum Hamiltonian path. this is done repetitively for every node.